clemsonciti/scientific-python/exercises/01-packaging/first-package.md

 * How to install the project
 * If you want contributions or not

-6. In addition, you should always have a `LICENSE.md` that explains if/how this software may be used by others.
+6. In addition, you should always have a `LICENSE.txt` that explains if/how this software may be used by others.
 Many open-source licenses are available to choose from:
 <https://choosealicense.com/licenses/>.
 Working in pairs, choose a license